plumvillage/oracles/oracles.rst

 #.

-    | But thy eternal summer shall not fade
+    | And the moon changes even as your mind,
-    | Is it a world to hide virtues in?
+    | But thy eternal summer shall not fade.

 #.